hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 4. Shifting employment ("This will kill jobs for artists")

 What is the effect of new artistic technology on artistic jobs?
-Despite the various simplisticated narratives, it's a really complex question, for many reasons:

-* New technologies do not eliminate the _need_ for artists, but they transform the nature of the artistic process, the kind of work, and who can be an artist.
-* The short-term effects look different from the long-term effects
-* New technologies for _making_ art have somewhat different effects than new technologies for _distributing_ it.
-This essay is primarily about the former, but it's hard not to talk about the latter as well.
+Despite the various simplisticated narratives, it's a really complex question, because new technologies can change the nature of artistic work (causing conflicting notions of "what an artist is"), and the short-term effects can look very different from the long-term effects.
+Moreover, some technologies are more about distribution mechanisms, which can have different functions than technologies that are purely tools.
+(This essay is primarily about the latter.)

 The effect of technology on jobs in general is a huge topic with a long history.
 We get the term ["Luddite" from texture workers](https://en.wikipedia.org/wiki/Luddite) that sabotaged new machines that replaced their jobs.
 (We also get the word [sabotage](https://en.wikipedia.org/wiki/Sabotage#Etymology) from a similar source.)